Khatchi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints every other line from te input, starting with the first line
+A script that adds two numbers stored in the envirinment variables  WATER and STIR and prints result